exonum/exonum-doc/src/home/design-overview.md

 properties and requirements for the underlying data.

 All data in the Exonum may be divided into two parts.
-First part is the users data, all the values that are stored in the data tables.
+First part is the users' data, all the values that are stored in the data tables.
 The second part is a history of transactions already applied to the data storage.
-As transactions include any atomic operations such as creating new value, or updating already saved values, actual state of the data tables can be easily and deterministically restored from the list of the transactions.
+As transactions include any atomic operations such as creating new value, or updating already saved values, actual state of the data tables can be restored from the list of the transactions easily and deterministically.
 When new node in the Exonum network appears, it loads already generated blocks and applies its transactions to the data storage one by one.
-Finally, coincidence of data storage states among nodes is guaranteed by Exonum.
+Finally, Exonum guarantees coincidence of data storage states among nodes.

-Such approach allows to see the whole history of any data chunk and simplify audit.
+Such approach allows seeing the whole history of any data chunk and simplify audit.
 However, for the outer application, the blockchain represents just a usual Key-Value storage.

 Exonum blocks consist of the following parts:

-1. The hash of the previous exonum block.
+1. The hash of the previous Exonum block.
 2. The list of the approved transactions.
 When the other nodes execute the block, they execute every transaction in the given order and apply changes to their data storages.
 Every transaction type is executed by